Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 Then, once the product or new feature is created, to make it as beneficial to the user as possible, feedback should be collected so improvements can be made.

-Because a customer journey map needs to take into account the thoughts and actions of users, compiling a document that includes a combination of market research and customer feedback surveys is the best way to get the data you need to make an effective journey map for your ideal buyer persona.
+Because customer journey maps need to take into account the thoughts and actions of users, compiling a document that includes a combination of market research and customer feedback surveys is the best way to get the data you need to make an effective journey map for your ideal buyer persona.

 2. It Expands Beyond Your Marketing Funnel

-A common pitfall companies make when customer journey mapping is to make a storyboard of the marketing funnel or marketing plan.
+A common pitfall for many companies when customer journey mapping is making a storyboard of the marketing funnel or marketing plan.

-The marketing funnel is a good basis for creating a skeleton of the marketing portion of your experience map, but the user journey map should go well beyond marketing.
+The marketing funnel is a good basis for creating a skeleton of the marketing portion of experience maps, but the user journey map should go well beyond marketing.

 What does this mean?

 The marketing funnel can be broken down into customer journey stages, just like your customer’s journey.
-It starts with awareness with your target audience and ends with a purchase from your ideal customer persona in the most basic sense (we often like to take this beyond purchase to loyalty and repeat purchase).
+It starts with awareness with your target audience and ends with a purchase from your ideal customer persona in the most basic sense (we often like to take this beyond purchase to gaining a loyal customer and getting a repeat purchase).

 Marketing Funnel

-Then in the interest section, you may discuss email marketing, webinars, and other forms of content that increase interest, and in the consideration phase, you may talk about the UX design of your website, sales demonstrations, and so on.
+Then in the interest section, you may discuss email marketing, webinars, and other forms of content that increase interest.
+And in the consideration phase, you may talk about the UX design of your website, sales demonstrations, customer service, and so on.

-The customer journey map goes well beyond these basic activities and also lists out what a customer is thinking, feeling, and doing at each stage of the marketing funnel.
+The Customer journey maps goes well beyond these basic activities and also lists out what a customer is thinking, feeling, and doing at each stage of the marketing funnel.

 Think of it as a marketing funnel on steroids!
 It’s a much stronger and more powerful document than just your basic marketing funnel or marketing plan.